hassio-addons/addon-adguard-home/README.md

 Enables/Disables SSL (HTTPS) on the add-on.
 Set it `true` to enable it, `false` otherwise.

-**Note**: _The SSL settings only apply to direct access and have not effect on the Hassio Ingress service._
+**Note**: _The SSL settings only apply to direct access and has no effect on the Hass.io Ingress service._

 ### Option: `certfile`